Facebook Pixel 7 Great Ideas for Group Photography Events and Projects

 Who’s going to take your photo if you always photograph alone?

-One of the easiest and most informal types of group photography event is the photo walk.
+One of the easiest and most informal group photography events is the photo walk.
 These are often organized by photography clubs, and there is a popular one run annually by Scott Kelby.
-The nice thing about a photo walk is each participant can go at their own pace.
-The general idea is to have a start point, a finish point, and a time limit.
-You may choose to walk together as a group, or split off individually.
+The nice thing about a photo walk is that each participant can go at their own pace.
+The general idea is to have a starting point, a finish point, and a time limit.
+You may choose to walk together as a group or split off individually – whatever works for you and the rest of the group.

 7 Great Ideas for Group Photography Events and Projects